mahkassem/music-store/README.md

 # Music Store Project

-A test project for Laravel interview.
+A test project for Laravel/Nestjs interview.
 The project is a music store API for managing artists, albums and songs.

 ## Instructions